 Auto updates for all users

-Auto-Updates: If you want, you can now activate automatic updates via checkbox.
+Auto-Updates: If you want, you can now activate automatic updates via a checkbox.
 Picture

 Easier Linux Welcome Screen